Merida’s Best Photo Spots

 Places to Stay in Merida

-Not only are Boutique hotels in Merida wonderful, they are also on the list of Merida’s best photo spots!
-Here are some of the best places to stay in Mérida if you’re looking for a unique experience.
-Below each description I have included a link to make it easy to book your reservation if you would like.
+Not only are Boutique hotels in Merida excellent, they are also on the list of Merida’s best photo spots!
+Here are some of the best places to stay in Mérida if you want a unique experience.
+Below each description, I have included a link to make it easy to book your reservation if you would like.

 Hotel Casa Azul